 1. Consult A Dermatologist

 Before anything else, if your skin is not getting any better whatever you use, I suggest to stop whatever you’re using and consult a dermatologist ASAP.
 The cause may not be hormonal, stress, diet, or lack of sleep, it can be a medical thing like an allergy.
 So follow their prescription and skincare routine advice before indulging again in new products.
-In my first visit, I was prescribed a new routine and got two anti-acne injections on my two cystic acne, they were gone just after 24 hours, although they both left a scar but thankfully just a dark spot, not something deep which I can remove with exfoliation.
+In my first visit in Flawless Clinic, the dermatologist prescribed a new routine and I got two anti-acne injections on my two cystic acne.
+They were gone just after 24 hours, although they both left a dark spot, not something deep which I can remove with proper exfoliation.
+(ED NOTE: If you go to a beauty clinic, make sure you see that MD at the end of their name followed by an actual license number, or else you might have been consulting a beautician for your skin concerns.)

 2. Double Cleanse

-3. I Use Toner With BHA & Alternate With Hyaluronic Acid
+3. I Use Hydrating Toners With BHA & Hyaluronic Acid

-BHA (beta hydroxy/salicylic acid) works on skin’s surface and inside the pore; it’s oil soluble, so it’s most often preferred for oily skin prone to bumps, clogs, blemishes, and enlarged pores.
+BHA (beta hydroxy/salicylic acid)works on skin’s surface and inside the pore; it’s oil soluble, so it’s most often preferred for oily skin prone to bumps, clogs, blemishes, and enlarged pores.
 BHA also has natural skin-calming properties, so it’s gentle enough for sensitive skin prone to redness and/or rosacea.
-I use Benton Aloe BHA Toner at night and in the morning, because BHA is still an exfoliator, I use Hada Labo Gokujyun Hyaluronic Acid Lotion.
+I use Benton Aloe BHA Toner at night and in the morning, I use Natural Pacific Real Calendula Energy Toner in which is more hydrating and soothing.
+That product actually helped heal my acne thanks to Calendula flowers.
+And then I finish it with a layer of Hada Labo Gokujyun Hyaluronic Acid Lotion.

 Hyaluronic acid is a lubricating, clear substance that’s produced by the body naturally.
 But as a toner, it helps retain collagen, increase moisture, and provide elasticity and flexibility.
 It helps to hydrate and moisturize.

-By exfoliation, I don’t mean using a face wash with scrubs like St. Ives Apricot Face Scrub, that will only aggravate your acne!
+By exfoliation, I don’t mean using an acne face wash with physical scrubs like St. Ives Apricot Face Scrub, that only aggravated my acne!
 I’m talking about chemical exfoliators.
-On my visit to the dermatologist, after my anti-acne injections, my dermatologist also gave me a chemical peel treatment.
+On my visit to the dermatologist, after my anti-acne injections, my dermatologist also gave me an “Easy Peel” which is a chemical peel treatment.
 I admit, that treatment kinda hurts because it will literally peel off your skin, dry all your acne, and minimize your pores.
-But the pain will only happen on the first day.
+But the pain will only happen in the first few minutes.
 The next few days will be a bit itchy and feels really dry.

 The process takes around two weeks or more, so I was walking around with my skin literally falling off my face.
 I really got some weird looks, and some look genuinely scared of me.
 My skin was also vulnerable to the sun so, besides sunblock, I use a face mask to cover my face as well like some Korean idol hiding from the paparazzi.
 The face mask actually helped in preventing those weird looks as well since it’s normal in Asia for people to walk around with it.
 (It’s either to prevent inhaling bacteria, pollution or to cover their recent plastic surgery.)
 Lastly, never forcefully remove your scabbing and falling skin, let it all fell out naturally for a smoother result.
 If they don’t come out yet it simply means your new skin is not yet ready.

-Admittedly, this treatment is kinda pricey but if your dermatologist suggested it, I highly suggest you invest in it.
-This really speeds up the healing process, it lessens my acne, both my skin tone and texture got even, while some small acne and dark spots had totally vanished.
+Admittedly, this treatment is kinda pricey but it’s worth it.
+It really speeds up the healing process, it lessens my acne, both my skin tone and texture got even, while some small acne and dark spots had totally vanished.
 Although, don’t expect a 100% success especially if your breakout is severe.
 I think mine was 85-90% successful.

-Alternatively, you can use The Ordinary AHA 30% + BHA 2% Peeling Solution twice a week, if you really can’t do the chemical treatment.
+Alternatively, you can use The Ordinary AHA 30% + BHA 2% Peeling Solution twice a week, if you really can’t do the chemical treatment due to its downtime.
 But it will take you much longer, some took two months, while some took longer.
 It depends on your skin condition.
 I personally used it twice a month as a maintenance after my chemical peeling treatment healed.
-But sometimes, I use the milder CosRx Whitehead AHA 7 Power Liquid once or twice a month instead of The Ordinary.
+But sometimes, when I deal with closed comedones, I use the CosRx Whitehead AHA 7 Power Liquid once or twice a month instead of The Ordinary.

 5. I Use Products With Niacinamide